-The Audit Committee currently consists of three (3) members, all of whom are Independent Non-Executive Directors.
-A total of four (4) Audit Committee meetings were held during the financial year ended 31 December 2015 and the details of attendance are as follows:-
+The Audit Committee currently consists of four (4) members, all of whom are Independent Non-Executive Directors.
+A total of five (5) Audit Committee meetings were held during the financial year ended 31 December 2018 and the details of attendance were as follows:-

 (Chairman of AC)

 |Mr Wong Heang Fine||Independent Non-Executive Director||

 |Mr Loi Heng Sewn||Independent Non-Executive Director||

 The Board of Directors has established a Committee of the Board known as the Audit Committee (hereinafter referred to as “the Committee”).
 The Committee assists the Board in fulfilling its fiduciary responsibilities relating to corporate accounting, financial reporting practices, system of internal control, the audit process and the process of monitoring compliance with laws and regulations.

 - The Committee shall be appointed by the Board of Directors from amongst the Directors of the Company and shall comprise of at least three (3) members, all of whom must be non-executive directors, with a majority of them being independent.